top of page

 This behavior can be strategic, allowing the manipulator to navigate complex social dynamics and achieve personal or professional goals without direct confrontation.

-2. Playing dumb can also serve to ease the tensions that may arise between you and your boss.
+2. Playing stupid can also serve to ease the tensions that may arise between you and your boss.
 When you downplay your capabilities, it can prevent your superior from feeling threatened or intimidated by your potential.
 This can create a more harmonious work environment, where your boss may feel more comfortable sharing information or delegating tasks to you.

 4. Acting dumb can also create an atmosphere of vulnerability, where others feel more at ease and willing to share their ideas and opinions.
 By presenting yourself as someone who is not a threat, you can foster open communication and collaboration, which can be beneficial for team cohesion and creativity.